December Gardening Tasks

 December Color in Fort Bend County

-Certain dependable December blooms are sure to keep you smiling.
-Consider these.
+Consider these dependable December bloomers that are sure to keep you smiling.

 - Pansy: These lovely little charmers come in a variety of colors and are sure to perk up a place in your garden.
 Bonus: the blooms are edible!

 - Poinsettia: Although many people think of poinsettias as seasonal plants, they are actually beautiful perennials.
-You might purchase one this month and then transplant it into your garden to enjoy its blossoms again next December.
+Consider purchasing one this month and then transplant it into your garden to enjoy its blossoms again next December.